 Option Description Tag category From the drop-down menu, select the tag's category, such as Storage for Kubernetes.
 Usage option Select Use storage tagged with.
 Tags Click Browse Tags, and select the datastore tag, for example, Gold.

 - On the Storage compatibility page, review the list of datastores that match this policy.

 In this example, only the datastore that is tagged as Gold is displayed.

 - On the Review and finish page, review the storage policy settings and click Finish.

 The new storage policy for the datastore tagged as Gold appears on the list of existing storage policies.

 What to do next

 - Assign the storage policies to the Supervisor Cluster.
 The storage policies configured on the Supervisor Cluster ensure that the control plane VMs, pod ephemeral disks, and container images are placed on the datastores that the policies represent.
-See Configure the Workload Platform with NSX-T Data Center as the Networking Stack.
+See Enable Workload Management with NSX-T Data Center Networking.